-Robyn is racer, speaker, kayaker, firefighter, Ironman triathlete, author, and founder of Project Athena.
+Robyn is a racer, kayaker, firefighter, Ironman triathlete, author, and founder of Project Athena.
 She shares her method of team building, leadership and peak performance with audiences.

 Fee Range: $ Contact Us